We see many scams spreading across Facebook every day, but some of them really make us lose our faith in society.. and Facebook itself.

 And if you see any of your friends with such messages on their wall, report them as spam.

 If you use Facebook and want to get an early warning about the latest attacks, you should join the Sophos Facebook page where we have a thriving community of over 100,000 people.

 If you have an opinion on Facebook’s response to scams on their social network, why not leave a comment below?

 FOR LATEST NEWS ON SCAM, SPAM ALERTS, HACKING,SOCIAL NETWORKING, TECHNOLOGY NEWS.
 PLEASE

-This entry was posted on July 7, 2011 at 4:12 pm and is filed under Social Networking Sites.
-Tagged: "Brother rapes sister video" scam: Why can't Facebook stop this?, “Brother rapes sister video” scam, “Brother rapes sister video” scam: Facebook should put more effort into stopping this, Facebook, Scam, Survey Scam.
-You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+This entry was posted in Social Networking Sites and tagged "Brother rapes sister video" scam: Why can't Facebook stop this?, “Brother rapes sister video” scam, “Brother rapes sister video” scam: Facebook should put more effort into stopping this, Facebook, Scam, Survey Scam.